pritidesai/pipeline/docs/matrix.md

 > It is still in a very early stage of development and is not yet fully functional.
 The `Include` section in the `Matrix` field exists, but is not yet functional.

+The `Include` section in the `Matrix` can be specified with or without `Params` section adding a specific combination of input values for `Matrix Parameters` or defining explicit combinations in the `Matrix` without `Params`.

 The `Matrix.Include` will take `Parameters` of type `"string"` only.

 ```yaml